GTAmodding/gta3script-specs/SPECIFICATION.md

 Local variables cannot have the same name as any global variable.

 **Semantics**

+This command declares one or more names with the specified storage duration, data type, and array dimensions.

 Global variable names can be seen by the entire multi-file.